OpenLiberty/space-sentry-challenge/hardware/parts-list.md

 ---
 Note that the quantities listed for the components above are the _required minimum_.
 It is highly recommended to buy multiple extras as there will be parts that will get lost or broken.

 Most of the components were purchased through the **[Digi-Key](https://www.digikey.ca/)** website.
-Copy the part number as listed above, and throw them in the product search window of the website to bring up a list of components that fit the required blueprint.
+Copy the part number as listed above, and throw them in the product search window of the website.

 ![image](https://user-images.githubusercontent.com/26514093/63449628-78fddc80-c40e-11e9-9845-ceef97f38aff.png)